Analysis | Everything You Need to Know About the Extradition Bill Rocking Hong Kong

 3. What’s the problem?

-Opponents are concerned that it could open the door for anyone, including political dissidents or civil rights activists, who runs afoul of the Chinese government to be arrested on trumped-up charges in Hong Kong and sent to the mainland, where they would face what the U.S. State Department called China’s “capricious legal system.”
+Opponents said the law could open the door for anyone, including political dissidents or civil rights activists, who runs afoul of the Chinese government to be arrested on trumped-up charges in Hong Kong and sent to the mainland, where they would face what the U.S. State Department called China’s “capricious legal system.”
 The law would apply to Hong Kong citizens, foreign residents and even people passing through on business or as tourists.
-Critics note the draft bill assigns to the city’s chief executive -- chosen by a committee stacked with Beijing supporters -- the leading role in handling extradition requests; currently the legislature can block extraditions.
+Critics noted the draft bill assigned to the city’s chief executive -- chosen by a committee stacked with Beijing supporters -- the leading role in handling extradition requests; currently the legislature can block extraditions.

 4. Why such alarm?